qelectrotech/qelectrotech-doc/source/en/basics/start_mac.rst

 Start QElectroTech on Mac
 =========================

-After installation, QElectroTech can be launched from the applications folder.
+After installation, QElectroTech can be launched from applications folder.

 .. figure:: graphics/qet_start.png
    :scale: 50 %